-Service administration for Azure Cognitive Search in the Azure portal
+Service administration for Azure AI Search in the Azure portal

-Depending on your permission level, the portal covers virtually all aspects of search service operations, including:
+Depending on your permission level, the portal provides coverage of most search service operations, including:

 - Service administration